 On lifting the lid, the artwork is stunning.
-Adorned with the symbols of the Hogwarts houses, patterns which would feel at home on the walls of the Gryffindor common room, and stars and Snitches that make the whole box magical.
+Adorned with the symbols of the Hogwarts Houses, patterns that would feel at home on the walls of the Gryffindor common room, and stars and Snitches that make the whole box magical.
 The sides of the box pull away to reveal hidden drawers and magnetic boxes, all of which hold wonders that I’ll talk about later.

-Moving on to discuss the content of the discs, aside from each copy of the movies on DVD, Blu-Ray, and digital download forms, the most exciting sections of the DVDs are the previously unreleased Parts 7 and 8 of the Creating the World of Harry Potter documentary.
-While we are aware that a few box sets may be missing these discs (we hope they’ll receive replacements soon) most sets appear to be complete, and they really are a must see.
+Moving on to discuss the content of the discs, the most exciting sections of the DVDs are the previously unreleased Parts 7 and 8 of the Creating the World of Harry Potter documentary.
+While we are aware that a few box sets may be missing these discs (we hope they’ll receive replacements soon) most sets appear to be complete, and they really are a must-see.

-Part 7 features a conversation between Jo Rowling and Steve Kloves that really was brilliant.
-The 45-minute segment shows them discussing the entire process of changing each book into a movie, how hard it is to stay true to the books, and how the focus remained on keeping true to their characters, their opinions on the directors, actors and the movies themselves, and the wonderful relationship that the two writers built up over their ten years of conversation.
-Personally, this conversation is my favourite interview I have ever seen in regards to the movies.
-It is the perfect way to end the series and see how much love both writers have for each other’s work.
+Part 7 features a 45-minute conversation between J.K.
+Rowling and Steve Kloves where they discuss the entire process of changing each book into a movie, how hard it is to stay true to the books, and how the focus remained on keeping true to their characters, and much more.